-An economist noticed that 80 percent of his pods were producing only 20 percent of the seeds in his garden.
+An economist noticed that 80 percent of his pods produced only 20 percent of the seeds in his garden.
 But when he looked at the other 20 percent of his pods, he noticed they were yielding 80 percent of his peas.
-If you look in a business, 20 percent of the customers give you 80 percent profit.
+If you look at a business, 20 percent of the customers give you 80 percent profit.

 Parkinson’s law state tasks will expand the time you allow for them.
 If we give 12 hours, the task will take all 12 hours.
-So shortening the deadlines and honing in on that 80-20, focusing on that 20 percent in a shorter deadline, you can get way more done.
+So you can get way more done by shortening the deadlines and honing in on that 80-20, focusing on that 20 percent in a shorter deadline.

-- About 80 percent of your results are coming from 20 percent of your efforts.
+- About 80 percent of your results come from 20 percent of your efforts.
 So focus on the 20% efforts.

-- Try to short the deadline of your work so that you can save some time.
+- Try to shorten the deadline of your work so that you can save some time.

 Life’s too short to dream small.
 You have to set a goal so big that it excites you.
-If you set small or easy goals, you’re not going to be motivated to go after them.
+If you set small or easy goals, you will not be motivated to go after them.
 They’re not that interesting, and they won’t change your life.
-Once you figure that out, stick a timeline on it, get emotionally charged to achieving it.
+Once you figure that out, stick a timeline on it and get emotionally charged to achieving it.

 The final step is to grow your income.
 You must create passive income streams whether you keep your day job.
-The end goal is not to be worldwide to a desk.
+The end goal is not to be worldwide at a desk.